sourcegraph/about/handbook/engineering/distribution/goals_completed.md

 (This section left empty as we were using a different goal system during this time.)

 ## 2019

-### FY-20-Q1

-(This section left empty as we were using a different goal system during this time.)

-### FY-20-Q4

-(This section left empty as we were using a different goal system during this time.)

 #### Push admins to upgrade more frequently